Giving your time and talent to a worthy cause can benefit you as well as others.

 What to do when you join

 Make friends.
 Whether you’re outgoing or shy, Kiwanis members are welcoming, friendly people.
-They’ll suggest some great ways for you to explore further opportunities when you’re ready, such as joining a committee or helping with Kiwanis youth clubs.
-Have fun while doing good.
+They’ll suggest some great ways to explore further opportunities when you’re ready, such as joining a committee or helping with Kiwanis youth clubs.
+Whatever kind of Kiwanis club you join, you’ll find a unique opportunity to have fun while doing good.

-This story originally appeared in the June/July 2019 issue of Kiwanis magazine.
+This story originally appeared in the April/May 2022 issue of Kiwanis magazine.